bhopals/ESLNotes/APRIL-2022.md

 - conceal items
 - A very high standard of hygiene and very safe food and drinking water.
 - Special precautions are necessary

+# 08/APRIL/2022 (FRIDAY) - MOVIE - The Book Thief

+- You do not say much (When someone is very quiet)
+- You are very much mistaken
+- I feel awfully light-headed that I will live
+- Shape the unique personality of nation
+- A Person is only as good as their words
+- England has declared war on us (The level of excitement in kids)
+- A mother never gives up on their children.
+- If your eyes could speak what would they say
+- We shall call it a night/day.
+- Biting wind / Driving Snow
+- You keep a lot to yourself
+- Conscript - enlist in army
+- WE WERE JUST BEING PEOPLE; THAT IS WHAT PEOPLE DO
+- Greatest wonder
+- No one lives forever
+- I AM HAUNTED BY HUMANS
+  - it means that sometimes humans can get so cruel and unpredictable that even death, which is supposedly the greatest evil and the ultimate end, is afraid of them or of what they're going to do next.